ansarifarhan517/Auction-App/README.md

 The column headers inside the CSV must also match exactly with what the app expects.

+and the csv shoudl be in public/samples folder

 🖼 Adding Team Logos (Important)
 ✔ Option 1: Online Image (Recommended)
 If the logo is online, simply paste the full image URL into the logo column of teams.csv.